OpenLiberty/sample-acmegifts/README.md

 ### Host and Port Configuration
 You can customize the ports and host names used by the microservices and their resources.
-These values can be updated under the "Optional Microservice Configuration" label in the "properties" section of the AcmeGifts pom.xml.
+These values can be updated under the "Optional Microservice Configuration" label in the "properties" section of the Acme Gifts pom.xml.
 These are the defaults:

     - user.hostname = localhost
     - user.http.port = 5050